Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-clean-replication-ddl-queue.md

 SELECT DISTINCT 'clickhouse-client --host=' || left(hostName(),-2) || ' --query=\'SYSTEM RESTART REPLICA '||database || '.' || table|| '\''　FROM clusterAllReplicas('all-sharded', system.replication_queue)　WHERE last_exception != ''  and create_time > now() -130 FORMAT TSVRaw;
 ```

-Here a bash script that will do the same as above:
+Here a bash script that will do the same as above but tailored to a single replica, you can call it like `bash restore_replica.sh chi-clickhouse-cluster-main-cluster-1-3`:

 ```bash
 #!/usr/bin/env bash